extsoft/blog/_posts/2017-10-16-docker-swarm-example.md

 layout: post
 title: "Deploying of your Docker Swarm cluster"
 description: "The first steps to use Docker Swarm."
-tags: [docker, swarm, docker service, docker stack]
+tags: [docker, docker swarm, docker-compose]
 comments: true
 ---